AlexaTesla/randomMovie-trailerDownland/README.md

 1. Download 4 (.java) files in one folder and run.
 2. The "MovieLaunch" file contains the launch of the program.
-3. After launch, the program itself will find and load a random trailer.
+3. After launch, the program itself will find and load a random trailer to your computer.
 4. You can find it in the downloads folder or in the folder with the files of this program.